18:1 And the LORD appeared unto him in the plains of Mamre:

 the LORD appeared... (v.1,2)- in the form of a man.

-An appearance of God in human or angellic form is called a 'theophany'.
+An appearance of God in human or angelic form is called a 'theophany.'

 Abraham could not have seen God the Father (cp.
 Joh 1:18).
 Therefore, this and other OT theophanies are pre-incarnate appearances of God the Son.
-Note, that while the Son appeared on the earth, the Father was in control in heaven (cp.
+Note, that while the LORD appeared on the earth (as God the Son), the LORD (God the Father) was still in command from heaven (cp.
 Gen 19:24).

 Abraham's hospitality may have been his customary treatment of strangers.